Hanford Site: Growth of Richland

-Soon after taking over from the Army, the AEC had contemplated the future of the communities of Richland, Oak Ridge and Los Alamos.
+Soon after taking over from the Army, the AEC had contemplated the future of the communities of Richland, Oak Ridge, and Los Alamos.
 The commissioners were eager to divest the AEC of the burden of their management.
-In 1947 AEC general manager Carroll L. Wilson commissioned Lyman S. Moore, the city manager of Portland, Maine, and an expert on municipal government, to produce a report on the management of the communities.
+In 1947, AEC general manager Carroll L. Wilson commissioned Lyman S. Moore, the city manager of Portland, Maine, and an expert on municipal government, to produce a report on the management of the communities.
 He produced a road map to self-government.
-The first step was to overhaul the accounting system to produce comparable reports on housing, commercial operations, utilities and government.
-It would then be possible to move to changing market rates for rents, utilities and municipal services, and ultimately to establish self-government.
+The first step was to overhaul the accounting system to produce comparable reports on housing, commercial operations, utilities, and government.
+It would then be possible to move to charging market rates for rents, utilities, and municipal services, and ultimately to establish self-government.
 There was scant enthusiasm for this in Richland, but the United States was engaged in an ideological conflict with the Soviet Union over the superiority of the American way.
 The AEC's September 1950 appropriation called upon it to take steps to impose democratic government and free enterprise on the AEC communities.

-The first step was taken on October 1, 1953, when the AEC increased the rents in Richland by 25 percent to bring them into line with those in neighboring communities.
-In 1955 the town voted on disposal and incorporation; both measures were overwhelmingly defeated.
+The first step was taken on October 1, 1953, when the AEC increased the rents in Richland by 25% to bring them into line with those in neighboring communities.
+In 1955, the town voted on disposal and incorporation; both measures were overwhelmingly defeated.
 Nonetheless, that year Congress passed Public Law 221, which provided for the transfer of government property in Richland to the townsfolk.
 Thousands of people attended protest rallies and sent angry letters and petitions to Congress.
 Congressional hearings were held, and prices set by the FHA were reduced.
 People who had been dispossessed by the acquisition process during the war petitioned to be allowed to buy their property back, but they were ignored.
-By July 1958 4,200 homes had been sold.
+By July 1958, 4,200 homes had been sold.
 After receiving assurances that the AEC would continue to subsidize schools and municipal services through the 1960s, the citizens of Richland voted for incorporation, and the town became self-governing on December 12, 1958.
 In 1960 Richland received an All-America City Award.